Disappearance of Richard Colvin Cox: Jacobs investigation

-Harry Maihafer's book Oblivion (1996) documents the investigation of retired high school history teacher Marshall Jacobs into Cox's disappearance.
-Jacobs began his research in 1985, and considered it inconceivable that after 35 years the mystery had not been solved.
-During the ten years between Jacobs beginning his investigation and Maihafer writing the book, A Current Affair broadcast a segment about the Cox mystery.
-The piece was anchored by Krista Bradford, who was seen interviewing Marshall Jacobs and Ernest Shotwell.
+Harry J. Maihafer's book Oblivion (1996) documents the investigation into Cox's disappearance by retired high school history teacher Marshall Jacobs.
+Jacobs began his research in 1985, and considered it inconceivable that the mystery had not been solved after thirty-five years.
+During the ten years between Jacobs beginning his investigation and Maihafer writing the book, the syndicated news program A Current Affair broadcast a segment about the case which featured interviews with Jacobs and Shotwell.

-For ten years, Jacobs thoroughly investigated the case, traveling across the United States following up on new leads and revisiting old leads.
-He interviewed Cox's family, high school friends, military pals, and West Point classmates; CIA, FBI, and CID agents; and West Point and Army officials.
-He researched West Point's archives and the files from the FBI, CIA, and CID investigations of Cox's disappearance, to which he gained access under the Freedom of Information Act.
-Among Jacobs' findings was that authorities had been remiss when they discounted the theory that Cox had disappeared deliberately.
-Jacobs came to believe that the presence of 87 dollars in Cox's shared room did not rule out the possibility that his visitor had helped him start a new career with a new identity.
+For ten years, Jacobs traveled across the U.S. following up on new leads and revisiting old ones.
+He interviewed Cox's family, high school friends, military acquaintances and West Point classmates, CIA, FBI and CID agents, including Watergate figure Frank Sturgis, and West Point and Army officials.
+He researched West Point's archives and the files from the FBI, CIA and CID investigations of Cox's disappearance, to which he gained access under the Freedom of Information Act.
+Among his findings was that authorities had been remiss when they discounted the theory that Cox had disappeared deliberately.
+Jacobs came to believe that the presence of $87 in Cox's shared room did not rule out the possibility that his visitor had helped him start a new career with a new identity.

-The old leads Jacobs revisited included ones from Mansfield News Journal reporter Jim Underwood, who had written a 12-installment series on the Cox mystery that the News Journal published in 1982.
-Underwood had interviewed a high school acquaintance of Cox named Ralph E. Johns, an army veteran and prosecutor who later served as a judge in Mansfield.

-Johns told Underwood that he had not been involved in the original investigation in the 1950s, but that he and county prosecutor William McKee were interested in the Cox case and had frequent contacts with local FBI officials.
-Johns also told Underwood that when he discussed Cox with former FBI agent Vince Napoli, Napoli said the FBI had once been within twenty-four hours of grabbing Cox, and could not understand why agency superiors would not let agents pick him up.
-Johns speculated, perhaps based on Napoli's story, that Cox might have gone into some secret government agency such as the CIA.
-In the late 1980s, Jacobs interviewed Johns, who confirmed that he had raised the possibility of a secret government agency's involvement, but said it was only his speculation.
+The old leads Jacobs revisited included ones from Mansfield News Journal reporter Jim Underwood, who had written a twelve-installment series on the case in 1982.
+Underwood had interviewed a high school acquaintance of Cox named Ralph E. Johns, an Army veteran and prosecutor who later served as a judge in Mansfield.
+Johns told Underwood that while he had not been involved in the original investigation, he and county prosecutor William McKee had frequent contacts with local FBI officials.
+Johns also told Underwood that when he and former FBI agent Vince Napoli discussed Cox, Napoli said the bureau had once been within twenty-four hours of arresting Cox and he could not understand why his superiors would not let agents pick him up.
+Johns speculated, perhaps based on Napoli's story, that Cox might have been recruited into secret intelligence work.
+In the late 1980s, Jacobs interviewed Johns, who confirmed that he had raised with Underwood the possibility of secret government involvement, but said it was his own speculation.

 When he was ready to reveal his findings, Jacobs contacted Maihafer with hopes they could collaborate on a book.
-The resulting work, Oblivion, contains a photo section including the snapshot that Cox's roommates took of him on 7 January 1950 as he slept off the effects of the alcohol he had consumed in his visitor's parked car a short time earlier.
+The resulting work contains a photo section including the snapshot that Cox's roommates took of him on January 7, 1950, as he slept off the effects of the alcohol he had consumed in his visitor's parked car a short time earlier.